umputun/sys-agent/README.md

 The idea of external services is to be able to integrate status of all related services into a single response.
 This way a singe json response can report instance metrics as well as status of http health check, status of running containers, etc.

+## installation

+- install binary from [releases](https://github.com/umputun/sys-agent/releases/).
+It has amd64, arm64 and armv7 builds for deb, rpm and apk packages as well as for tar.gz archive.
+- it also has brew package for macos: `brew install sys-agent`.
+- for docker use `umputun/sys-agent:latest` or `ghcr.io/umputun/sys-agent:latest` image.
+It is a multi-arch image with amd64 and arm64 builds.

 ## usage

 `$ sys-agent -l :8080 -v "root:/" -v "data:/mnt/data"`